19_803_full 2.jpg

 I hold a PhD in clinical psychology from the City University of New York Graduate Center and have been happy to provide psychotherapy at Downtown Psychological Services since 2019.
 My prior psychotherapy experience includes work in hospitals and community mental health centers in NYC, as well as in college counseling centers including (among others) those at New York University, Fordham University, and Pace University.

 In my work with individuals, couples, and groups, I draw upon psychodynamic and systemic approaches to increase clients’ resilience and sense of fulfillment in multiple areas of their lives.
-I utilize my training in Emotionally Focused Therapy for Couples to help couples identify and change entrenched conflict dynamics so that they can strengthen their attachment bond and make space for separateness, difference, and play.
-I am also passionate about the power of group therapy for the working through of relational patterns that leave people feeling outside, disconnected, and unseen so that they can experience a greater sense of connection and belonging.
+I use my training in Emotionally Focused Therapy for Couples to help couples identify and change entrenched conflict dynamics so that they can strengthen their attachment bond and make space for separateness, difference, and play.
+I am also passionate about the power of group therapy to address relational patterns that leave people feeling excluded, disconnected, and unseen so that they can experience a greater sense of connection and belonging.

-I enjoy working with clients presenting with a wide range of concerns including depression, anxiety, relationship challenges, grief, sexual assault/abuse, substance use concerns, traumatic/difficult past experiences, and concerns related to navigating identities of all types.
-Offering an environment that is affirming to LGBTQ+ clients is particularly important to me.
+I enjoy working with clients presenting with a wide range of concerns including depression, anxiety, relationship challenges, grief, sexual assault/abuse, substance use concerns, traumatic/difficult past experiences, and concerns related to navigating stigmatized identities.
+Creating an environment that is affirming to LGBTQ+ clients is particularly important to me.

 Stephanie King, LMSW